Bald Taper Fade Haircuts

 Man with high skin fade haircut with natural curly texture

-When you want bold contrast, the high bald taper fade is unbeatable.
+When you want bold contrast, the high bald taper fade is hard to beat.
 It starts higher on the sides and transitions sharply to the skin, leaving the top longer for texture and movement.

-This version suits men with thicker hair or strong jawlines, as the high fade frames the face cleanly.
-Use a blow-dryer and sea salt spray to add lift on top, keeping the texture loose and effortless.
-The sharp sides make it a confident, modern choice that pairs well with streetwear or tailored looks alike.
-This look pairs well with the high taper mullet haircut if you prefer extra length and attitude.
+It suits thicker hair or strong jawlines, since the high fade frames the face cleanly.
+Use a blow-dryer and a sea salt spray for lift up top, keeping the texture loose.
+The sharp sides make it a confident, modern choice that works with streetwear or tailored looks.
+It pairs well with our high taper mullet if you want extra length and attitude.

 Bleached Mid-Skin Fade